 This course entails the study of advanced first aid and cardiopulmonary resuscitation to prepare one to respond to emergency situations.
 Emphasis will be directed towards prevention, first aid treatment, emergency care, and transportation of the sick and injured in an athletic environment.
-Students receive certification for Health Providers injured in an athletic environment.
-Students receive certification for Health Providers CPR and First Aid through the American Red Cross or American Heart Association upon scoring a passing grade indicated by each organization.
-Two hours of lecture and one two-hour laboratory period each week.
+Two hours of lecture and one-hour laboratory period each week.